sooriyaarachchi/pybites.github.io-src/content/codechallenge30.md

 * Go through you code and identify something you think can be improved.

 * Write some tests to verify it does the right thing.
-This could be pytest, unittest or [just a simple assert](https://github.com/pybites/blog_code/commit/ce498d71e0316b2ecf7c4c9884fb988ba3a32c5d), just have a safeguard in place before starting to touch the code.
+This could be with Pytest, unittest or [just adding a simple assert](https://github.com/pybites/blog_code/commit/ce498d71e0316b2ecf7c4c9884fb988ba3a32c5d), just have a safeguard in place before starting to touch the code.
 Version control is your other friend here.

-* `for cycle in refactorings`:

-	* Refactor it

-	* Verify all works with your tests
+* Iterate over various small improvements, running the tests after each step to verify nothing breaks.

-* Submit a PR for our review - this week we will be extra picky on PEP8 compliance! ;)
+* When done submit a PR for our weekly review - this week we will be extra picky on PEP8 compliance! ;)

 ## Need help?